Azurehappen/UrbanRTK-INS-OutlierOpt/README.md

 Python (tested in Python 3.9.
 For generating KML file using `results/createTrajKml.py`)

 # Running Setup
-The main file to run is titled `MultiGNSS_Main.m`.
+The main file to run is titled `multiGnssMain.m`.

 The default setting is to perform GNSS-RTK-Aided INS using RAPS for outlier recommendation.